hintron/Oldentide/README.md

 ###How to run the Oldentide server:

-cd into Server/ and run the make command.
+In linux, cd into Server/ and run the make command.
+In order for the server to properly build, you will need to make sure that these packages are installed:

+    sqlite3
+    libsqlite3-dev

-If everything build properly, run
+If everything built properly, run

+    cd bin/
     ./Server 1337

 where 1337 is the port the server is using.

 To test that the server is running, in a separate terminal, run

     ./Client 127.0.0.1 1337

 or

     ./Client localhost 1337

 where 127.0.0.1 is the address of the server (localhost) and 1337 is the port of the server.